Pexilo/SoTReader/README.md

   <h3 align="center">SoT Reader</h3>

   <p align="center">
-	A tool for people who want to save time when writing down the lore of Sea of Thieves!<br />
+	A tool for people looking to save time when writing down the lore of Sea of Thieves!<br />
     <strong>English 🥖 Français<br />Compatible</strong></a>
     <br />
     <br />